Updated: April 2021

 - Serious reactions

 The methods of inducing tolerance are all similar but specifics vary.
 Assuming that there is a need for the drug that cannot be met in any other way and warrants the risks of desensitization, a schedule is prepared that is appropriate for the clinical circumstances.
 In some situations, rapid desensitization in a few hours may be required.
 Desensitization over a period of days to weeks may be acceptable if the need is for prophylaxis or more chronic treatment.
-Desensitization via the oral route may be safer than by the parenteral route, but the process is dependent on adequate absorption and may be complicated by vomiting.
-A beginning dose can be selected as a fraction, possibly 0.1-1%, of the subject ’s known tolerance of the agent or by arbitrarily starting with 1 per 100 to 1 per 1 000 or even less of a therapeutic concentration.
+A beginning dose can be selected as a fraction, possibly 0.1-1%, of the subject’s known tolerance of the agent or by arbitrarily starting with 1 per 100 to 1 per 1 000 or even less of a therapeutic concentration.
 Subsequent doses are then increased by approximate doubling.
 After the therapeutic concentration (dose) is reached, the patient should continue to receive the agent.

 Regimes have been described for many drugs including penicillins, cephalosporins, cotrimoxazole, allopurinol and the chemotherapeutic agents.
 Following is a list of drugs for which desensitization protocols have been described in the literature: (Table 3)